dijitaltrix/Scythe-View/README.md

 _pronounced [sahyth]_

-A simple implementation of Laravel Blade syntax for rendering blade views into a PSR-7 Response object.
+A simple implementation of Laravel Blade for rendering blade syntax in views into a PSR-7 Response object.
-No dependencies, works great with Slim Framework 3.
+This has no dependencies and it works great with Slim Framework 3.

 This implementation does not aim for feature parity, that is beyond the scope of this project.
-If you need more you can use a complete Blade package such as [philo/laravel-blade](https://packagist.org/packages/philo/laravel-blade).
+It aims to be a lightweight, simple and fast wrapper around PHP.
 It does offer some useful methods and the ability to add custom directives through callbacks.
+If you need full compatibility you can use a package such as [philo/laravel-blade](https://packagist.org/packages/philo/laravel-blade).

 If you're unfamiliar with Blade as a view renderer it's main advantage is it's *lightness*, it is essentially a simple wrapper around PHP.
 The syntax behaves as a PHP programmer would expect it to, so for those familar with PHP there is very little mental juggling required to understand Blade.

 ### Table of Contents
 * [Installation](#installation)